rachelcolby11/portfolio-kami/_portfolio/4-wrapt.md

 {:.center}
 ### Overview

-Wrapt is a Ruby on Rails application that allows users to create a wishlist of gifts they hope to receive, and view their friends'​ lists in one place.
+Wrapt is a Ruby on Rails application that allows users to create a wishlist of gifts and view their friends'​ wishlists in one place.
 It's designed to make the process of gift-giving and gift-receiving easier,  less stressful, and more gratifying for everyone involved.

 {:.center}
 ### The story behind Wrapt: